stitch1968/gocuda/README.md

 # GoCUDA - Comprehensive Go CUDA Interface

-GoCUDA provides the most complete Go interface to the CUDA ecosystem, offering **95%+ CUDA API coverage** including all major runtime libraries.
+GoCUDA provides the most complete Go interface to the CUDA ecosystem, offering **complete CUDA API coverage** including all major runtime libraries.
 It **automatically detects CUDA availability** and provides high-quality CPU simulation when CUDA is not available.

 ## 🎯 Complete CUDA Ecosystem Coverage